MrNbaYoh/3ds-ssloth/README.md

 ## How does it work?

 It is quite simple.
 Before version 9217, the SSL system module does not validate the certificate signatures when validating a certificate chain.
-Consequently, anyone can generate private/public key pairs and create its own CA certificates from already existing ones.
+Consequently, anyone can generate private/public key pairs and create their own CA certificates from already existing ones.

 ## Affected versions